pwrzosek/tJMagnonHolon/docs/src/guide.md

 #### Other ways to define System

 Used in the above example values for system parameters are equal to the default values defined inside the `tJmodel1D` module.
-To create a `system` with default values it is enaugh to call [`System`](@ref Main.tJmodel1D.System(::Main.tJmodel1D.System)) function without arguments.
+To create a `system` with default values it is enough to call [`System`](@ref Main.tJmodel1D.System(::Main.tJmodel1D.System)) function without arguments.
 ```@example